-Maybe you used half the tin of chicken broth for that soup you cooked up the other day.
+Maybe you used half the can of chicken broth for that soup you cooked up the other day.

 Maybe you forgot to use the other half for your stew.

 Oh no, is my chicken broth off?
 How do I tell?
 Have I even stored it properly?